Years 1 & 2 (ages 5-7 years)

 - Art and Design

 Chinese at Tanglin is a proficiency-orientated foreign language programme; we believe that “acquisition” is very important.
 Hence, in the Infant School we carry out repetitive, interesting, comprehensible, input-based teaching.
+Our 'Gesture Response' teaching approach is frequently applied in lessons.
+It not only helps children understand the target language, but also enhances their ability to remember it long term.

 We have extended the provision of language input in Year 1 and 2, enabling more children to further develop their language proficiency.
 Up to 150 most frequently used simplified Chinese characters are introduced through the Advanced Reading Programme for more able Chinese speakers.
 We have also devised and produced a range of easy-to-read Chinese stories to cater for those children in the early stages of language learning, which provides them with increased opportunities to speak Chinese at home.